DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 <div class="streams"><hr class="streams" />The first two years in the life of the new creative hub were characterized by a very diverse set of initiatives, all marked by a buzz of creativity and the feeling that everyone was there to make the place into more than the sum of its parts.<hr class="streams" /></div>

-In the same article which appeared in *Amsterdam Weekly*, an art management professional tells them that the building is ‘really good for people who come from outside the country and haven't really got a network in Amsterdam yet’.[^23] Its international appeal was indeed one of the strongest features of the
+In an article which appeared in *Amsterdam Weekly*, an art management professional tells them that the building is ‘really good for people who come from outside the country and haven't really got a network in Amsterdam yet’.[^23] Its international appeal was indeed one of the strongest features of the
 Volkskrant building art factory, especially in its first years.
 If a